 I have "accomplished" this by creating a role "Client" and then modifying the issue view in /app/views/issues/_form.rhtml and added snippets of code such as:

 <% if role.name != "Client" %> [html i don't want clients to see] <% end %>

 However, I am NOT a rails developer in the least and am sure this is a more graceful way of doing this.
 I am just ignorant to it.
 I have attached my _form.rhtml file for reference.
 It would be nice if someone could point us in the right direction for correctly modifying the view.

-#9 Updated by lori dunkin over 7 years ago
+#9 Updated by lori dunkin almost 13 years ago

 I have a need for a client role as well and have setup a special role for this but would want this role to only see issues they create or get assigned and none of the issues between the rest of the project team.